 Collection: This includes the group of high-risk or sanctioned companies you want to check for exposure within your supply chain.
 You can select any collection you have in My Collections in Prewave.

-Tier-N Configuration: you can adjust this configuration, allowing you to create various scenarios for the same analysis.
+Tier-N Configuration: You can adjust this configuration, allowing you to create various scenarios for the same analysis.

 Review